jphalimi/PythonForMIC/Doc/library/select.rst

    :synopsis: Wait for I/O completion on multiple streams.

-This module provides access to the :c:func:`select` and :c:func:`poll` functions available in most operating systems, :c:func:`epoll` available on Linux 2.5+ and :c:func:`kqueue` available on most BSD.
+This module provides access to the :cfunc:`select` and :cfunc:`poll` functions available in most operating systems, :cfunc:`epoll` available on Linux 2.5+ and :cfunc:`kqueue` available on most BSD.
 Note that on Windows, it only works for sockets; on other operating systems, it also works for other file types (in particular, on Unix, it works on pipes).
 It cannot be used on regular files to determine whether a file has grown since